Best Full Size Stroller 2021

 |Included Accessories||Rain Shield, Bug Shield||Rain Shield, Bug Shield||City GO infant car seat adapter.||None||Rain Cover|

 Thule Urban Glide 2

 The Urban Glide 2 is somewhat more cumbersome and awkward when folded, making it a possible no-go for parents searching for lightweight or compact.
 It doesn't have a parent console or cup holder (they offer accessories for purchase).
 Overall, this stroller is a useful choice that can double duty for running at a reasonable price.
 This stroller is an excellent choice for parents on the move who like being outdoors or going for an adventurous run.
-It is also a potential contender for anyone looking for a one and done purchase who don't need a lightweight stroller.
+It is also a potential contender for anyone looking for a one-and-done purchase who doesn't need a lightweight stroller.